yuguwduewgd/Catch-The-Coins/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU License.

 ---

 **Enjoy catching coins! 🪙🕹️**
+Comment your score through email: yug20256@gmail.com